 Egelston Road - Egelston Road is a local road connecting Mill Point Road to Noeltner Road and is located east of the Facility.
 Visibility of the solar array is expected to occur in varying locations south of Revine Creek on Egelston Road.
 Commuters and local residents using Egelston Road are anticipated to be few in number as demonstrated by AADT counts for local roads (ranging from 91 to 527) within the VSA.
-Landscaping has been proposed reduce residential vantage points where visibility may occur.
+A photo-simulation was developed from Egelston Road (see VP 38 in Revised Attachment 3) from the vicinity of one rural-residential dwelling.
+As shown in the simulation with 0 to 2-year landscaping, interim visibility will occur to the solar arrays; however, as indicated in the 5-year landscaping simulation, proposed plantings will mature and obstruct a significant amount of the Facility.
+As a result, viewers traveling or residing near this section of Egelston Road may discern a minimal number of solar arrays in 5-years when landscaping is established.

 Noeltner Road (Montgomery County Scenic Byway) - Noeltner Road travels in a north-to-south orientation and is located east of the Facility in the Town of Glen.
-On this road, a few limited sections of less than approximately 200 feet were predicted to perceive the solar array.
+On this road, a few limited sections of less than approximately 300 feet were predicted to perceive the solar array.
 From these areas, the Facility is found at varying viewing distances of 0.40-mile to over 1-mile away to the west.
 Of the low number of local residents and commuters that travel this road, few would be able to perceive the distant Facility as focus is generally directed toward the road (north-south), whereas the Facility is located due west.
 As mentioned above, landscaping is proposed around the solar array (near Egelston Road).

-Mill Point Road - A small and short interval of predicted visibility occurs on Mill Point Road near Van Epps Road.
+Mill Point Road - Two small and short intervals of predicted visibility occur on Mill Point Road near Van Epps Road.
 However, it is unlikely to disrupt travelers due to the screening effect of an existing tree hedgerow adjacent to the closest solar array.
-Additionally, proposed landscaping is located around the solar array to reduce visual contrast associated with the Facility.
+Approximately three rural-residential dwellings near the intersection of Van Epps and Mill Point Road received predicted visibility.
+However, Type A landscaping is proposed behind existing tree hedgerows by the nearest solar arrays.
+The compounded effect of existing and proposed vegetation will minimize visibility to the maximum extent practicable.

 Argersinger Road - Argersinger Road is a local road bridging Van Epps Road to the Randall community which is found outside of the VSA.
-The solar array may be discernible from a small 0.65-mile stretch of road near Van Epps Road.
+The solar array may be discernible from a small

+0.65-mile stretch of road near Van Epps Road.
 Argersinger Road is expected to support a limited number of travelers who may experience an ephemeral view of the Facility.
-However, these brief views will be mitigated by proposed vegetative landscaping.
+However, these brief views will be mitigated by proposed (Type A) vegetative landscaping that is sited around the western fence perimeter of the nearest visible solar arrays.